near/docs/docs/tutorials/contracts/nfts/15_upgrade.md

 ---
-id: fixing-wallet
+id: upgrade-contract
-title: Fixing the Wallet problem
+title: Upgrading the Contract
-sidebar_label: Fixing the Wallet
+sidebar_label: Upgrade a Contract
 ---

 In this tutorial you'll learn how to easily create your own non-fungible tokens without doing any software development by using a readily-available NFT smart contract.